bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 <!-- theme: warning -->

 > Carefully check your theme against all the listed requirements – including the required keys within the `meta` object and `variations` array.
-While some requirements are not enforced in local development, they will be validated when you later upload your theme to BigCommerce.
+While some requirements are not enforced in local development, they will be validated when you upload your theme to BigCommerce.

 </div>
 </div>
 </div>

-### Required keys
+### Required config.json keys

-The `config.json` file must contain at least the following keys, with appropriate values (as outlined above):
+The `config.json` file must contain the following keys:

 * `name`
 * `version`